-What: Redress NYC.
-A slamming new consignment shop/ vintage boutique for plus size fashionistas in Brooklyn, NY.
-Located in the Boerum Hill section, Redress NYC is one of the first consignment/vintage shop to specialize in sizes 14+.
+In 2008, we reviewed Redress NYC, a slamming new consignment shop and vintage boutique for plus size fashionistas in Brooklyn.
+Located in the Boerum Hill section, Redress NYC was one of the first consignment/vintage shop to specialize in sizes 14+.

-What I Like: The space is incredible, at least 2000 sq feet, which is something you will not find in Manhattan for any store, yet alone a plus size store, with a large selection of both mall based plus size brands like Lane Bryant and Torrid and classic vintage pieces from the 30s, 40s, 50s, etc expertly curated and arranged by the store’s owner Deb Malkin.
-The actual quality of the vintage pieces were perhaps the best I’ve ever seen in any consignment shop, regardless of size classification.
+The space is incredible, at least 2000 square feet, which is something you will not find in Manhattan for any store, let alone a plus size store.
+Redress NYC has a large selection of both mall-based, plus-size brands like Lane Bryant and Torrid plus classic vintage pieces dating back to the 1930s.
+The actual quality of the vintage pieces were perhaps the best I’ve seen in any consignment shop, regardless of size classification.

 Also, I loved the bathroom.
 You can tell a lot about a place from its bathroom and Redress has the best store bathroom I’ve ever been in.
-Seriously… Painted flowers, smelly hand soap and lotion.
-Made me feel special and welcomed, like Deb really did put some thought into the store and her customers.
-You feel good about shopping there because the store wants you as a customer- something you rarely get as a plus size shopper.
+Seriously!
+Painted flowers, smelly hand soap and lotion.
+Made me feel special and welcomed.
+You feel good about shopping there because the store wants you as a customer.
+That’s something you rarely get as a plus size shopper.

 First, if you’re looking to make some cash off your clothing, the price paid for garments is low, compared to what Redress would sell it for.
 As an example, you might get $5 for a top they’ll sell for $30.
 If you want to sell your garments for cash, you’re better of heading to another consignment shop.